Definition of Financial Aid:

 Choosing the right college is a critical component to receiving the best aid possible.
 College Find works diligently to match your student to schools that will value the ability and interests that your student brings to a campus.

 FAFSA - Free Application for Federal Student Aid : A form required of all families seeking financial aid.
-It is available beginning January 1 of the year your student matriculates into college.
+It is available beginning October 1 of the student's senior year.
 It is best to submit this as early as possible.

 CSS Profile : A fee-based form that collects information some private colleges use to award non-federal student aid funds.
-Unlike the FAFSA, this form can be submitted in the fall of senior year.
+Like the FAFSA, this form can be submitted as early as the fall of senior year.
+Check individual due dates of each college.

 Institutional Forms: An extra form found on some college financial aid websites that requests additional information from families.
 It is often used for college-specific scholarships.